 You probably don’t spend a lot of time thinking about your circulatory system.
-And when everything is working properly, you don’t need to: Blood flows freely and efficiently throughout your body, carrying oxygen as well as infection-fighting white blood cells, nutrients, and hormones.
-But when your circulation is impeded, it’s a different story.
+And when everything is working properly, you don’t need to.
+Blood flows freely and efficiently throughout your body, carrying oxygen as well as infection-fighting white blood cells, nutrients, and hormones.
+But when you have poor circulation, it’s a different story.

 Circulation issues—in this case, we’re talking specifically about when blood flow is restricted—can cause a host of problems.
 The most common: peripheral artery disease, coronary artery disease, and carotid artery disease.
 As these diseases progress, they cause pain, reduce mobility, and put you at greater risk of a heart attack or stroke.

 The underlying factor for all three is the same: atherosclerosis, or hardening of the arteries.
 Age plays a role, since as you get older, blood vessels tend to become less flexible.
 But a number of lifestyle habits—notably smoking, being inactive, and eating an unhealthy diet—also matter, as they contribute to the plaque that builds up in the arteries.
 Plaque narrows the arteries, making it harder for blood to pass through.

 “The same type of plaque that can build up in the vessels to your heart can impair circulation to the brain and cause a stroke, or block blood in your legs and cause peripheral artery disease,” says Katherine A. Gallagher, M.D., a vascular surgeon at the University of Michigan Frankel Cardiovascular Center.
 “It’s all the same disease process.”

 In other words, if you’re at risk for one of these conditions, you’re at risk for all three.
 The upshot is that there are things you can do to reduce your risk or treat these issues—provided you know that you have them.

 Yes, you should work with your doctor to understand your blood pressure and cholesterol numbers, along with other risk factors.
 But you should also be on the lookout for these six warning signs of poor circulation.